How is the WooCommerce customer data stored in the database

 • wp_users – this table will contain the general user information, such as email address and date registered

-In the previous example you might have noticed that the order meta included a field with a key _customer_user:
+In the previous example, you might have noticed that the order meta included a field with a key _customer_user:

 WooCommerce order data linked to user ID

 Now, let’s see what kind of data we have stored for the user.
-As we mentioned earlier, the wp_users table stores the general WordPress user data.
+As mentioned earlier, the wp_users table stores the general WordPress user data.
 It can be loaded with the following query:

-which gives the following result:
+Which gives the following result:

 Query WooCommerce personal data